Updated: March 1, 2021

-Finally, know which market does the art piece belong to.
-If It’s never been seen or sold before, then it belongs to the primary market and you need to research on the artist’s previous works to know how much the piece could potentially be sold for.
+Finally, know which market does the art piece belongs to.
+If It’s never been seen or sold before, then it belongs to the primary market and you need to research the artist’s previous works to know how much the piece could potentially be sold for.
 If it belongs to the secondary market, then check on its historical prices and what factors affected its price tag before.

 Where to Buy Art

 Participating in an art auction is always an exhilarating experience.
-But be sure to research on the pieces that will be presented beforehand, so you can price your bids accordingly.
+But be sure to research the pieces that will be presented beforehand, so you can price your bids accordingly.

 Artworks on display in galleries often belong in the primary market.
-It’s a great place to discover up and coming artists that may someday become big.
+It’s a great place to discover up-and-coming artists that may someday become big.

 Art and Crafts Fairs